 Do not copy their websites, solutions, or promotions.
-The goal should be to set yourself apart from them to increase leads and get more coverage.
+The goal should be to set yourself apart from them to increase website leads and get more coverage.

-For the most part, your customers will notice if you copied content from your competitors too.
+Most importantly, your customers will notice if you copied content from your competitors too.
 That will reflect poorly on your brand.

 MYTH 11 – Using jargon shows that I am an expert.

 Jargon is the act of “obscure and often pretentious language marked by unnecessarily long words.”

 Filling your website with jargon may confuse your prospects, and muddled can take away from your credibility instead of complementing it.